cheleb/zio-laminar-tapir/docs/_docs/index.md

 Incredible thanks to incredible people who made this possible, authors and contributors of:

 * librairies this project depends on !
-* Strongly inspired by non less Daniel Ciocîrlan's from Rock the JVM [ZIO Laminar](https://rockthejvm.com/p/zio-rites-of-passage) course
+* Strongly inspired by non less incredible <3 Daniel Ciocîrlan's blogs, videos and courses <3 from Rock the JVM [ZIO Laminar](https://rockthejvm.com/p/zio-rite-of-passage) course